StefanoMagni/ModellingRegulatorsFOXP3/README.md

 ## Related work from our group

 Our method contained in this repository has the main goal of scanning genome-wide time-series microarray from human T regulatory cells data and rank genes as potential regulators of FOXP3.
 The dynamical modelling technique used here employs first order linear-time invarian (LTI) O.D.E. models, and it is based on previous work from members of our group, primarily Laurent Mombaerts.
-The codes from that work can be found e.g. in https://github.com/Lmombaerts/DyDE, and the study is described in **[1]**.
-A comparison of the performances of the DyDE technique w.r.t. other methods for inference of gene regulatory networks can be found in **[2]**.
-The DyDE technique has also been applied to the study of barley in **[3]**.
+The codes from that work can be found e.g. in https://github.com/Lmombaerts/DyDE, and the study is described in **[2]**.
+A comparison of the performances of the DyDE technique w.r.t. other methods for inference of gene regulatory networks can be found in **[3]**.
+The DyDE technique has also been applied to the study of barley in **[4]**.

+**[1]** *Sawlekar, R., Magni, S., Capelle, C. , Baron, A., Zeng, Ni, Mombaerts, L., Yue, Z., Yuan, Y., He, F.Q. and Gonçalves, J. (2020) Causal dynamical modelling predicts novel regulatory genes of FOXP3 in human regulatory T cells.
+BioRxiv 2020.02.13.943688; doi: https://doi.org/10.1101/2020.02.13.943688*

-**[1]** *Mombaerts, L., Carignano, A., Robertson, F. C., Hearn, T. J., Junyang, J., Hayden, D., ... & Yuan, Y. (2019).
+**[2]** *Mombaerts, L., Carignano, A., Robertson, F. C., Hearn, T. J., Junyang, J., Hayden, D., ... & Yuan, Y. (2019).
 Dynamical differential expression (DyDE) reveals the period control mechanisms of the Arabidopsis circadian oscillator.
 PLoS computational biology, 15(1), e1006674.*

-**[2]** *Mombaerts, L., Aalto, A., Markdahl, J., & Gonçalves, J. (2019).
+**[3]** *Mombaerts, L., Aalto, A., Markdahl, J., & Gonçalves, J. (2019).
 A multifactorial evaluation framework for gene regulatory network reconstruction.
 IFAC-PapersOnLine, 52(26), 262-268.*

-**[3]** *Müller, L., Mombaerts, L., Pankin, A., Davis, S. J., Webb, A. A., Goncalves, J., & von Korff, M. (2019).
+**[4]** *Müller, L., Mombaerts, L., Pankin, A., Davis, S. J., Webb, A. A., Goncalves, J., & von Korff, M. (2019).
 Differential effects of day-night cues and the circadian clock on the barley transcriptome. bioRxiv, 840322.*